5 useful hints when open water swimming

 If you are building confidence or perhaps want to swim alongside others who may be stronger, fins are a good idea for your first few open water swims.
 Its not easy walking to the water line or down the jetty in fins, and (other than looking hilarious to passers-by) could result in a nasty slip.
 So wearing flip-flops or beach shoes whilst carrying your fins is a good idea, and leave your flip-flops safely somewhere that they cannot be washed away for your return trip up the beach.
 Take care not to leave them on the beach if you think the tide is on its way in!
 Once safely near the water, put on your fins.

 The best piece of equipment we could recommend- a large towel with a hood that you place over your head, and you can change underneath it, preserving your modesty at the same time!!
 There is nothing worse than coming out of the water to change, numb fingers, struggling with straps and zips and not being able to hold a towel at the same time.
 Open water swimming got better once we purchased one of these!

-If you are staying with us in Palm Villa, it is so close to the beach that you don’t even need to get changed out of your wetsuit – its less than 30 seconds walk and you are back at the house, ready for a steaming hot shower in the beautiful downstairs ensuite bathroom, with the coffee on.
+If you are staying with us in Palm Villa or Seaview, you are so close to the beach that you don’t even need to get changed out of your wetsuit!
+Seaview is on the beach, and Palm Villa is less than 30 seconds walk away, so you will be back at your cottage ready for a steaming hot shower with the coffee on in no time!